 - Generous grind of black pepper

-- Preheat oven to 400 degrees.
+- Roast the veggies: Preheat oven to 400 degrees.
 Toss the chopped beets and fennel with 1 tablespoon olive oil.
 Spread out in a single layer in a roast pan.
 Roast for 35 to 40 minutes, until the vegetables are tender and easily pierced with a fork.

-- Remove vegetables when done.
+- Roasted veggies in food processor: Remove vegetables when done.
 Give them a few minutes to cool, then move to a food processor along with remaining olive oil and the garlic.
 Pulse to chop the vegetables thoroughly.

-- Add the basil and goat cheese to the food processor, pulse to combine thoroughly.
+- Add remaining ingredients: Add the basil and goat cheese to the food processor, pulse to combine thoroughly.
 Add the sour cream, soy sauce, fennel fronds and black pepper.
 Pulse to combine.

 If you try this beet dip recipe and like it, you might also want to try roasted beet hummus–here’s one recipe for beet hummus from Minimalist Baker.